The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

 To see that the functions have the required slopes, we make use of various dependences between them and the functions $\varphi_A , \varphi_B, \varphi_E$.
-Specifically, because the functions $\varphi_B, \varphi_E$, and $\varphi_F$ are tropicalizations of functions in a pencil, they are tropically dependent.
-The dependence between them is very similar to the dependence between $\varphi_A, \varphi_B$, and $\varphi_C$ in case 2, and is depicted in the top line of Figure~\ref{Fig:LastCaseDependence}.
+Specifically, because the functions $\varphi_B, \varphi_E$, and $\varphi_F$ are contained in a tropical linear subseries of rank 1, they are tropically dependent.
+The dependence between them is very similar to the dependence between $\varphi_A, \varphi_B$, and $\varphi_C$ in Case 2, and is depicted in the top line of Figure~\ref{Fig:LastCaseDependence}.
 In this dependence, $\varphi_B$ and $\varphi_F$ agree in a neighborhood of $\gamma_{\ell}$, which determines the slopes of $\varphi_F$ on the bridges to either side of this loop.

 Similarly, the functions $\varphi_A, \varphi_E$, and $\varphi_G$ are tropically dependent, and the dependence between them is illustrated in the bottom line of Figure~\ref{Fig:LastCaseDependence}.
 The functions $\varphi_A, \varphi_B, \varphi_E$, and $\varphi_H$ also satisfy a dependence.
 There are three possibilities for this dependence, as shown in Figure~\ref{Fig:HDependence}. \end{proof}